-I am a NY & NJ licensed, EMDR-trained therapist, committed to inclusive, effective, and anti-oppressive practice.
+I am a NY, NJ, & CT licensed, EMDR-trained therapist, committed to inclusive, effective, and anti-oppressive practice.
 I am drawn to therapy for its respect of the depth, scope, and complexities of all people.
 I am rooted in a Black feminist perspective and am dedicated to understanding the individual in the context of family legacies, community legacies, and socio-political systems.
 I have been trained at Ackerman Institute for the Family and Big Oak Psychotherapy Training Institute.
 I am currently enrolled in training at The Center for Body Trust.

 WHAT TO EXPECT AT YOUR VISIT

 Whether it's your first time in therapy, or your fifth, I invite you to co-create a space with me where exploration, healing, and growth can take place.
 During our first meeting, I will ask you questions about your past and present in hopes of gaining a robust understanding of what makes you who you are.
 So often, our struggles with mental health can make us feel dim, disconnected, and overwhelmed.
 I believe we all have the inner resources to develop full, vibrant, and meaningful lives, and that we all deserve support in getting there.

 An exploratory process designed to move you toward your goals.